naamach/WiseGCN/README.md

 MAXMAG = -17 ; magnitude of event in r-band
 SENSITIVITY = 22
-MINDISTFACTOR = 0.01 ; reflecting a small chance that the theory is completely wrong and we can still see something ALPHA = -1.07 ; Schecter function parameters
+MINDISTFACTOR = 0.01 ; reflecting a small chance that the theory is completely wrong and we can still see something ALPHA = -1.07 ; Schechter function parameters
-MB_STAR = -20.7 ; Schecter function parameters, random slide from https://www.astro.umd.edu/~richard/ASTRO620/LumFunction-pp.pdf but not really...?
+MB_STAR = -20.7 ; Schechter function parameters, random slide from https://www.astro.umd.edu/~richard/ASTRO620/LumFunction-pp.pdf but not really...?

 [OBSERVING]
 SUN_ALT_MAX = -12